Team Lead for tracing agent and Go tracing libraries in APM.

-Tech Lead for Go fuzzing, which supports Go developers in finding and fixing bugs and security exploits in their programs.
+Tech Lead for fuzzing, which supports Go developers in finding and fixing bugs and security exploits in their programs.
 This is the first programming language to provide this functionality in its standard toolchain, and promotes the security of the Go ecosystem.
 When I began this work, it was the 3rd most upvoted proposal on the Go issue tracker.

 I was the lead of this ~2 year effort at all stages of development.
 I authored the API and CLI design, and led implementation, product planning, documentation, public communications, and launch.